 - Confirm the model number of the Advanced Technology Attachment (ATA) device is KINGSTON RBU-SNS4151S316GG2.

-If your device is affected by this issue, contact the Chromebox for meetings manufacturer to request a hardware replacement.
+If your device is affected by this issue, contact the Chromebox manufacturer to request a hardware replacement.